 A cloudy or hazy appearance to the stone typically isn’t the result of actual damage.
 This cloudiness usually results from using the wrong cleaning product, whether it’s abrasive or acidic and eating into the surface of your countertop or you’re using a product that leaves behind a film.
 Sometimes cleaning granite with dish soap leaves a layer of soap film that makes the surface appear dull.
 Water from a sponge may also have this effect.

-How to prevent hazing: Clean your counters regularly.
-If you’re unsure how to clean granite properly, use a high-quality stone-safe granite cleaner such as Granite Gold Daily Cleaner® to clean your countertops.
+How to prevent hazing: Clean your countertops regularly.
+If you are unsure how to clean granite properly read our article “Why Do I Have Cloudy Granite Countertops and How Can I Fix Them?” for helpful tips.
+We also recommend that you use a high-quality stone-safe granite cleaner such as Granite Gold Daily Cleaner® to clean your countertops regularly.
 Wipe the surface dry to prevent streaks or water spots.

 How to prevent cracks: Make sure you have your countertops installed by professionals who have experience working with granite.